This is our review of the best dog steps in 2023.

 Petgear make some of the best steps for dogs and these are no exception; the anti-slip bottom helps prevent accidents on hard floors and washable carpet tread makes for easy cleaning.
 The large treads mean small dogs can get their full body on the stairs and even the largest dogs can achieve a firm footing

-These doggie stairs easily slot together with no tools required and can be packed away easily when not in use.
+These doggie stairs are by far the best dog steps for high beds and easily slot together with no tools required and can be packed away easily when not in use.
 Ideal for old dogs who can’t jump onto the bed, arthritic dogs or small breeds which might injure themselves jumping on and off furniture.

 - Some reviews mention they are a bit wobbly for larger dogs